 Although you are most likely to notice progress with regular attendance, you are of course welcome to attend on a drop-in basis.

-If you’ve been thinking about starting out but can’t seem to convince yourself to take the first step, why not try one of our no-obligation tasters for beginners?
-These one-off classes normally precede a new beginners course and are a great introduction to the art of flamenco, and to our school.
+If you are finding it hard to take the first step, why not try one of our tasters for beginners?
+These one-off tasters normally precede a new beginners course and are a great introduction to the art of flamenco and to our school.
 Tasters are listed in the workshops section.
-To be notified of new sessions as they become scheduled, join our mailing list.
+If you wish to be notified of upcoming session, join our mailing list.

 Every year, students of all levels perform during our Gala Flamenca show, and you will be welcome to take part!

 The school offers performance opportunities throughout the yeat at Dance Festivals in central London, these are optional.
 We invite all students to participate at the Gala Flamenca, which is a showcase organised by the school.
 The show is supported by professional musicians and technicians.
 Watch the promo video here.